Tagging Multiple Versions

 - A video for online display and a thumbnail that represents one image from the video for use in print versions of the work (<media>); or

-- A table (<table-wrap>) for which both XHTML table tagging and an image have been provided.
+- A table (<table-wrap>) for which both XHTML-inspired table tagging and an image have been provided.

-A table (<table-wrap>) may be provided in multiple formats: for example, the table below has three alternative formats: an XML-tagged table, the equivalent image file, and a textual version with the tabular look created by lines and spacing.
+Similarly, a table (<table-wrap>) may be provided in multiple formats; for example, the table below has three alternative formats: an XML-tagged table, the equivalent image file, and a textual version with the tabular look created by lines and spacing.

 Alternatives for Mixed-content

 The element <alternatives> may contain graphical alternatives, XML-tagged alternatives, and one or more alternatives that contain text characters.
 For example, the alternatives within an equation might be a JPEG image of the equation, an XML equation tagged in MathML, and a plain text equivalent equation such as a + b = c.
 The <textual-form> element can be used inside <alternatives> to hold such plain text version alternatives.

 Audience or Use Alternatives

 The <alternatives> element names processing alternatives for a single display object such as a graphic or a table.
 It does not, however, accommodate versions of semantically equivalent material intended for different audiences (for patients versus for doctors).
 Typical cases of this type of multiple versions include:

 - Two versions of a section, a short one for print to save paper and a significantly longer one for online display;